Lake Louise Review

 Lake Louise, Alberta

-When we went to Lake Louise, it was the most northerly resorts we had skied at the time, in far western Alberta, Canada.
 Located inside a national park, it’s one of the most beautiful places we ever skied.
-This review is based on one visit under decent but early season conditions.
+This review is based on a visit under decent but early season conditions long ago, and one under great late-season conditions in 2024.

 Lake Louise base area - December 2007